ycbrian/dailydrinks/README.md

 ## How to use it

 - Fill the form to add a new order
-- Click small trash icons in lists to delete orders
+- Click small trash can icons in lists to delete orders
 - Press Edit icon to update orders in the same form of adding new drinks
 <br/>